pijuskri/Po-Sharp/docs/tasklist.md

 ## LLVM migration

-* conversions
 * lambdas
-* add copy command to arrays
-* use malloc, currently struct alloc is wrong(always on stack, issues when used in fuctions)

 ## Bugs
+* for some reason imports are still done in files
+* functions have limited checking before llvm catches it (especially multiple constructors)

 ## To do

+* add copy command to arrays(and maybe structs)
+* rework file imports with explicit export command
+* add more object intrinsics(equal)
 * file name in error messages
 * line numbers in compiler
 * static variables
 * add prinf
-* Prevent array deferencing (point to a pointer that points to array)

 * infer self in object functions
-* Add array copy function
 * add method to get all interface arguments/names
 * function reflection(do this by declaring labels in file with strings and var names)
 * parser error reporting